Badge

 References

-Most Recent Source: The most recent source of information about an incident is Mandiant Research.
+Most Recent Source: The most recent source of information about an incident are Mandiant Research, Security researchers, CrowdStrike, Juniper Networks Security Bulletin, Check Point Research, CISA Known Exploited Vulnerabilities (KEV) Catalog and Google’s Threat Intelligence Group (GTIG).

 Stakeholder and Customer Advisories

-Most Recent Customer Advisory: The most recent customer advisory issued was was an Issued recommendations to customers.
+Most Recent Customer Advisory: The most recent customer advisory issued was an Issued recommendations to customers.

 Initial Access Broker

-Most Recent Entry Point: The most recent entry point used by an initial access broker were an Default Passwords, Outdated Juniper Networks Junos OS MX routers, Outdated Juniper Networks Junos OS routers and Default Credentials.
+Most Recent Entry Point: The most recent entry point used by an initial access broker were an Outdated Juniper Networks Junos OS routers, Outdated Juniper Networks Junos OS MX routers and Default Passwords.

 Post-Incident Analysis